Are you confused?

 - The vaccine package inserts or data sheets contain vital information from the vaccine manufacturers themselves including ingredients, side effects and contraindications or reasons why the vaccine might not be appropriate for everyone.
 Read these first if you do nothing else!
 Each vaccine information page will contain links to the relevant package inserts.

-- Vaccination is not compulsory in Australia for school, preschool, childcare or playgroup.
+- Vaccination is not compulsory in Australia for primary or secondary school.

 - Vaccines are NOT safe for everyone.
 If your child reacts to a vaccine, the risk for that child is 100%.
 Some children are more susceptible to vaccine injuries than others.
 You need to be aware of the risks.